Art With Jenny K.

 Description

 Whether you are a classroom teacher, art teacher, or parent, this fun pattern pumpkin project (with a free template) is for you.
-I created this project back in 2014, but I am only now posting it.
-Sorry about that.
-I have updated it a bit to make it easy for you.
+I created this project back in 2014.

 In this post, I’ll explain what supplies you need for this project, the steps, and you’ll get the free template to begin immediately.
 You can also watch the YouTube video HERE.
 I’ve also compiled these instructions into a downloadable PDF lesson plan that you can find HERE.